-This recipe is a result of trying and adapting many of the paleo-type bread recipes out there – like oh she glows, elena’s pantry, or my new roots.
+This recipe is a result of trying and adapting many of the healthy bread recipes out there – like oh she glows, elena’s pantry, or my new roots.
 Many people insist you need to add psyllium to make the loaf hold together but I don’t like the bitter taste it adds, so this recipe is purely nuts and seeds with classic goji berries and additional walnuts.
 Its so delicious toasted, and it holds together just fine.
 One tip is to invest in a good 1lb bread tin.
 It’s the difference between a successful loaf, and one that stays stuck in the tin.

 - 80g | ¾ cup flax seed